KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

         '{0}, age {1}, is in {2}' -f $name, $person.age, $person.city
     }

-Having the ability to nest hashtables gives you a lot of flexitiblity and options.
+Having the ability to nest hashtables gives you a lot of flexibility and options.

 ## Looking at nested hashtables
 As soon as you start nesting hashtables, you are going to need an easy way to look at them from the console.
 If I take that last hashtable, I get an output that looks like this that only goes so deep: